gamba-labs/gamba/readme.md

 > This only has to be done once per user, as they will use the same account for every Gamba game they play.
 > Your app should assume that your users may not already have an account and offer a way to create one.

-In order to play any game on Gamba, a user first needs to have a Gamba account associated with their wallet.
-We can check if the user already has a Gamba user account by looking at `gamba.user.created`.
+In order to play any game on Gamba, a user first needs to have a Gamba user account associated with their wallet.
+We can check if the user already has an account by looking at `gamba.user.created`.
 If the value is `false` we can create an account for the user by calling `gamba.init()`.
 Example:

 ```tsx
 const gamba = useGamba()